CENProject-Innovations-Limited/The-IFA-Internet/README.md

 The current Internet connects **machines and data**.

-The IFA Internet aims to connect **meaning, energy, and knowledge**—within a unified framework of reality.
+The IFA Internet aims to connect **meaning, Energy, and knowledge**—within a unified Framework of reality.

 ---